UCL/STIR-GATE-Connection/VoxelisedXCAT/README.md

 Created:  Mon 30 Sep 2019 14:07:08 BST

-This directory contains the macro files used for the GATE simulation.
+This directory contains the main macro files used for the GATE simulations and example scripts.
+Note: Any paths to files/directories link are relative to the current working directory.

 Voxel-sizes etc are currently hard-wired.
 Sorry.